garrettladley/repo_reaper/README.md

   </a>
 </div>

-An information retrieval system that uses natural language queries to find and return files from a repository.
+An information retrieval system that uses natural language queries to return relevant files from a repository.